-The scarf portion of this pattern is simple and easy so I wanted something unique and different to take it to the next level and I thought of doing a heart fringe.
+The v-stitch crochet scarf portion of this pattern is simple and easy so I wanted something unique and different to take it to the next level and I thought of doing a heart fringe.
 The hearts dangle off the ends of the scarf and really do flutter!

 I have included video tutorials below for both the v-stitch and the heart fringe if you like a visual.

-The yarn is one of my go-to favorites — I Love this Yarn.
-This yarn is economical yet soft (even before washing!) and there are so many colors to choose from!
+The yarn is one of my go-to favorites — Hobby Lobby’s I Love this Yarn! * This yarn is economical yet soft (even before washing!) and there are so many colors to choose from!
 However, any 4-weight yarn would be a good substitute in this pattern.
 In fact, gauge is really not important at all so if you only have sport weight or 3-weight yarn on hand — go for it!
 The scarf would just be a little smaller in size than mine.
 Use what you have in your stash no need to buy special yarn for this project!
 I made another scarf in Caron Cake’s Cherry Chip so the color changes are built in and it looks great but I am partial to the color changes in my final scarf.

-Since I hate weaving in ends I carried the yarn up the end of the scarf and then did a simple single crochet border around the edge of the scarf which hid the yarn carry….very few yarn ends!
+Since I hate weaving in ends I carried the yarn up the ends of the scarf and then did a simple single crochet border around the edge of the scarf which hid the yarn carry….very few yarn ends!

 Pattern written in US crochet terminology

 sc single crochet